A0005/IT-Support-Labs/Converting Windows Server 2022 to a Domain Controller.md

 <img width="900" alt="4" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/7b1dbf2f-8958-4828-a345-2466e2d99468">
 <br />

-5 - After your Server 2022 restarts you can go back to confirm that the name has been changed. <br/>
+5 - After your Windows Server 2022 restarts you can go back to confirm that the name has been changed. <br/>
 <img width="900" alt="5" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/1dcc1402-ff21-4111-a625-0ce5f1e43eb8">
 <br />

-6 - To turn the server into a domain controller and add computers to the domain later on, we must configure it to have a static IP address.
-Turn off your server and naviagte to the network adapter settings.
+6 - To turn the Windows Server 2022 into a domain controller and add computers to the domain later on, we must configure it to have a static IP address.
+Turn off your Windows Server 2022 and naviagte to the network adapter settings.
 Make sure it is set to Private to my Mac (this is if you are using a Mac Intel and VMware Fusion).
-Then start you server again. <br/>
+Then start your Windows Server 2022 again. <br/>
 <img width="900" alt="6" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/d11c7b67-31a6-4de2-a714-bb00ccc44288">
 <br />

 7 - On your taskbar you can see a computer icon.
-Right click it and select Open Network and Internet settings. <br/>
+Right-click it and select Open Network and Internet settings. <br/>
 <img width="900" alt="7" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/cf3ccf87-739b-46a6-839d-652e7803d337">
 <br />